The Art of Self-Care: A Pathway to Mending the Mind Body Split. Are We Really in Our Bodies?

 As Sarah grew older, her response to emotional pain became habitual.
 When she began to experience any strong emotion, she would suppress it in fear of pain from the past.
 She began to heavily drink alcohol.
 This behavior supported her mind/body split further.
 Sarah had actually became afraid of her own body because this is where her painful feelings existed.
 The alcohol created dopamine in her body, serving as a ‘fix’ to her lack of connection to her feelings and loving relationships with her parents.
 It served as a mask for her pain and a way to keep her away from the grief of her heart.

 Eventually in her early twenties, Sarah quit drinking alcohol.
 Without the mask of alcohol, Sarah began to slowly feel her emotions on a deeper level.
-She began to feel how much pain she had been holding onto and turned to self~care practices such as yoga & meditation to repair her nervous system and release the tension in her body from being closed off to emotion for so long.
+She began to feel how much pain she had been holding onto and turned to self~care practices such as yoga and meditation to repair her nervous system and release the tension in her body from being closed off to emotion for so long.
 Her body began to open.
 She was able to begin facing the stress she experienced from the pain in her heart when memories and emotions from the past arose.

 About a year after releasing her addiction to alcohol, Sarah began to experience yeast infections.
 For a while, conventional treatments worked to clear the yeast, yet treatment began to stop working.
 She ended up having to ‘sit with’ a chronic yeast infection for years until she started to turn inward and discover what her body was saying and what her body was trying to get her attention about.
 She saw an acupuncturist who helped her identify the underlying emotional causes of her chronic yeast infection.
 She began to see a therapist to help her process and bring healing to the emotional causes, all stemming from childhood trauma.
 She was able to uncover a memory of molestation she had completely blocked out with the help of her therapist.